-Two methods are available for differentiating (finding the derivative of) a curve.
+Three methods are available for differentiating (finding the derivative of) a curve.
 Typical uses for differentiating a curve include generating a velocity-time history from a displacement-time record, or pressure-time from impulse-time.
+The "Curve(s) to operate on" box contains a list of all curves with the minimum requirements: 2 or more points, and monotonically increasing X values.
+If only one curve exists or meets those requirements, it is selected and the "Curve(s) to operate on" list is disabled.

 Central Difference